asbiin/semantic-release-github-pullrequest/README.md

 - [`repo`](https://github.com/settings/tokens/new?scopes=repo) for a private repository
 - [`public_repo`](https://github.com/settings/tokens/new?scopes=public_repo) for a public repository

 _Note on GitHub Actions:_ You can use the default token which is provided in the secret _GITHUB_TOKEN_.
-However no workflows will not be triggered in the Pull Request, providing it to be merged.
+However no workflows will be triggered in the Pull Request, providing it to be merged.
 You can use `GH_TOKEN` or `GITHUB_TOKEN` with the secret _GITHUB_TOKEN_ to create the release, and use `GH_TOKEN_RELEASE` with this plugin to create the Pull Request.

 ### Environment variables